Festival Groups

 • Missin’ Tackle Shanty Crew

 Following the success of ‘The Provident’ play in Brixham Theatre in 2015, a group of lads decided, as they had had so much fun singing together they would form a shanty group.
-Thus, ‘Missin’ Tackle Shanty Crew’ came together.
+Thus, ‘Missin’ Tackle’ came together.
 With very varied backgrounds in singing it is the camaraderie of it all that draws them together.
 Their love of the sea and the very different way of life in days gone by is brought to together in shanties and sea songs including some old favourites that everyone will want to sing along too.
-Four of the crew are members of local male voice choirs.
-In the past twelve months, they have enjoyed singing in Brixham and beyond singing for many local charities and good causes.
-Like many shanty crews, their free annual quay concerts in the summer down under the Old Fish Quay on Brixham Harbour raise funds for local charities and good causes and are always very well received.
-This year they are appearing in shanty festivals in Cockwood – Starcross, Port Issac, Barry Island – South Wales and Mevagissey.
-Missin’ Tackle Shanty Crew are looking forward to appearing in the Falmouth International Shanty Festival for the first time.
+In the past twelve months, they have enjoyed singing in Brixham and beyond singing for many local charities.
+Like many shanty crews, their free annual quay concerts in the summer down under the Old Fish Quay on Brixham Harbour to raise funds for local good causes were very well received.
+‘Missin’ Tackle’ are very pleased to return to once again be a part of the Falmouth International Shanty Festival 2025.

 • Molgoggers

-Molgoggers Instagram
+Instagram

 • Monkeyfists